-The big question everyone wants answered is where to eat in Tbilisi.
+The big question everyone wants to be answered is where to eat in Tbilisi.
 The good news is that this city is home to some of the most incredible food you will ever eat.
-Nearly all the best restaurants in Tbilisi source all of their ingredients straight from local farmers markets and gardens, if they don’t grow everything themselves.
+Nearly all the best restaurants in Tbilisi source all of their ingredients straight from local farmers’ markets and gardens, if they don’t grow everything themselves.
 This is a list of all the top restaurants in Tbilisi broken down by category.
 Whether you’re looking for the best brunch in Tbilisi or the best wine bar in Tbilisi, I’ve got you covered!

 And, if you’re a wine lover like myself- Georgia should be moved to the top of your list of places to go!
-The country claims to have been the birthplace of wine– a claim that is hotly contested by several other countries but don’t tell that to the locals!
+The country claims to have been the birthplace of wine– a claim that is hotly contested by several other countries but doesn’t tell that to the locals!

 Either way, Georgia is producing some truly incredible wines at prices that are almost unbelievable at times.
 Read on to find out more!